flutter-form-builder-ecosystem/flutter_form_builder/README.md

 ### Setup

-No especific setup required: only install the dependency and use :)
+No specific setup required: only install the dependency and use :)

 ### Basic use